Select Priority Projects

 This process can also identify any key considerations around staff capacity to implement and administer different funding opportunities and programs (for example, the people, time, and money likely to be associated with both the pursuit of funding or financing and the project’s implementation).

 Case Study – Kewaunee, Wisconsin.
-For example, as part of a funding option evaluation, Kewaunee, Wisconsin, selected two closely related priority projects from their updated Harbor Master Plan.
-These projects were selected because they included green infrastructure / nature-based solutions; address multiple challenges, for example, stormwater management, habitat restoration, and shoreline rehabilitation; and provide multiple priority benefits, for example, recreation and accessibility, and coastal resilience.
-These projects were also priorities because they offer an opportunity for an early “win” given the high feasibility of completing the projects.
+As part of a funding option evaluation, Kewaunee, Wisconsin, selected two closely related priority projects from their updated Harbor Master Plan.
+These projects were selected because: (1) they include nature-based storm resilience solutions; (2) address multiple challenges, including stormwater management, habitat restoration, and shoreline rehabilitation; and (3) provide multiple priority benefits, such as recreation and accessibility, and coastal resilience.
+These projects were also priorities because they offer Kewaunee an opportunity for an early “win” given the high feasibility of completing the projects.

 Once priority projects are selected, Step 3 is to value multiple benefits.
 Already know the benefits of your projects?
 Jump to Step 4 – Select Priority Funding Opportunities to identify best-fit grant options and get easy access to grant resources and application materials.